 When your parent has a will or no estate planning at all, you may have to go through a court process called a Conservatorship in order to help an aging parent.
-A conservatorship is a legal proceeding to appoint someone (conservator) to care for the personal needs of an incapacitated person (conservatee) and his or her assets.
-The conservator becomes responsible for making decisions for the conservatee when the conservatee cannot make decisions for herself.
+A conservatorship is a legal proceeding to appoint someone (conservator) to care for the personal needs of the incapacitated person (conservatee) and his or her assets.
+However, the creation of proper estate planning documents can avoid the need for a conservatorship and the cost, time, and stress that accompany this court proceeding.